BEST LOWER AB WORKOUT

 With this in mind I’ve built an ab workout featuring all “lower ab” movements.

-This lower ab workout will cover the major functions of the lower abs by including bottom-up movements, which are some of the best for influencing lower ab muscle fiber recruitment.
+This lower ab workout for men or women will cover the major functions of the lower abs by including bottom-up movements, which are some of the best for influencing lower ab muscle fiber recruitment.
 It will also include rotational movements which train the entire core as it’s meant to be trained.

 Clocking in at only 6 minutes, this routine proves that an ab workout does not have to be long to be effective!
-Short, intense daily ab workouts will create the results you’re looking for, because you can make them short enough to make it easier to train the abs consistently.
+Short, intense daily ab workouts will give you a stronger core much faster, because you can make them short enough to make it easier to train the abs consistently.
+Here’s a preview of what’s to come:

 Let me show you these challenging lower ab exercises and introduce you to a powerful new tool for your ab training.